iChauster/bargent/README.md

 # Bargent

-Uses Capital One's Nessie API...
-For MHacks
+An MHacks Project we are working on using Capital One's API Nessie